 Varieties to Try: Smooth luffa: ‘Dok’, ‘Edible Ace’; Ridged luffa (a.k.a.Chinese okra): ‘Bonzana’

-For edible fruits, pick baby luffa gourds when they’re just 2 to 3 inches long or slightly larger.
-But be sure to harvest them before they reach 6 inches in length, at which point they become fibrous and unpalatable.
+Niki recommends picking baby luffa gourds when they are about 2 to 3 inches long if you want to eat them.
+“Be sure to harvest them before they reach 6 inches in length, at which point they become fibrous and unpalatable,” she said.

 Once the skin is brown and hard, use a hammer to crack one end of the fruit and shake out the seeds for future harvests.
 Then soak the gourds in a pan of water overnight to soften the skin for easy peeling, which reveals the unique spongy interior.